 NPAW was created by the National Postdoc Association (NPA) in the USA, where it has been celebrated since 2009.
 In 2018, Queen's was the only UK University to put a programme together and we intend to keep organising NPAW in Belfast every year!

-Prizes to celebrate the achievements of Queen's postdocs will be awarded during National Postdoc Appreciation Week (details to come).
+Prizes to celebrate the achievements of Queen's postdocs will be awarded during National Postdoc Appreciation Week, at the end of the Postdoc Showcase.

 Queen's University Belfast is committed to Equality, Diversity and Inclusion.